Springtails are charming little creatures that are, sadly, often little understood.

 Here are some popular springtail species to consider.

 - Folsomia candida – A temperate species and for sure the most popular species in the hobby.
-These tried-and-tested wonders are excellent cleanup crew candidates.
+These tried-and-tested wonders are excellent cleanup crew candidates – and that’s why we sell them ourselves!

 - Sinella is a versatile tropical species with many different varieties, from pink to silver.